Vision-iOS/Documentation/README.md

   <img src="https://user-images.githubusercontent.com/22590804/116417041-358e7f00-a83b-11eb-888d-b1c1b73b65ac.png">
 </p>

-The nav bar is built in such a way as to enclose the set of information associated with the image and not to hinder the user on the focal point: the image.
+The navbar is built in such a way as to enclose the set of information associated with the image and not to hinder the user on the focal point: the image.
 The bar encloses the set of tags, showing them in a scrolling animation.
-The use of animation focuses the user on the entirety of information present in the bar.
+The use of animation focuses the user on the entirety of the information present in the bar.
 When interacting with the image, however, the animation suffers a momentary suspension as the user is focusing on the image and not on the bar.

 The subtitle expresses the total number of images that can be displayed by scrolling.
 The information of the totality of the photos present identifies a sequence of actions organized with a beginning (opening an image), an intermediate point (scrolling through the images) and a conclusion (the user reaches the maximum number of photos on which he can operate).
-Lastly, the nav bar consists of two buttons:
+Lastly, the navbar consists of two buttons:
-- Edit tags: calls the interface for managing tags described in before.
+- Edit tags: calls the interface for managing tags described before.
 - Save image: saves the selected image in the default gallery.

 The use of coherence comes into play again by exploiting images that are coherent with the action that takes place.

 ## Tag management
-The interface allows you to interact with the tags present in an image and / or recognized by the application.
+The interface allows you to interact with the tags present in an image and/or recognized by the application.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116417447-8d2cea80-a83b-11eb-84de-5361e04d753a.jpeg">